top of page

 Comfort Zone pheromone diffuser.

-While Comfort Zone doesn't come with the backing that Feliway has, it's almost half the price and refills offer even more value for money.
-I highly recommend it as a cheaper (and in my case, more effective) alternative to Feliway for aggression where anxiety isn't the main cause.
+Nevertheless, I highly recommend it as a cheaper (and in my case, more effective) alternative to Feliway for aggression where anxiety isn't the main cause.
 Redirected aggression, fear, pain and trauma are just a few reasons why cats might turn on each other.

 Comfort Zone was the only diffuser that had a positive effect on the (uncharacteristic) aggression that Drax had been displaying towards his brother.
 Customers also report improvements when settling cats in new environments; introducing other cats and reducing cat-to-human aggression.
 It's largely effective on scratching and urine marking.